djhunt-ibm/agentic-ai-client-bootcamp/usecases/business-automation/hands-on-lab-buisness-automation.md

    Ask the following questions to get responses from the Product Agent:
    ```
    Q1: What are the products of ABC Motors.
-   Q2: Get me the info of Velocity S1.
+   Q2: Give me the info of Zenith X3.
    ```
    ![Product Agent Response](assets/chat_1.png)